-2022-2023 Updated Criteria for Course Recommendations by Department
+2023-2024 Criteria for Course Recommendations by Department

 Prerequisites are a very useful tool to ensure students have the background and foundation to succeed at the next level.
 It measures if students have acquired the knowledge, skills, and determination to successfully complete and/or master the subsequent coursework.
 It also helps properly place students in the appropriate class, so they can feel sufficiently prepared, more confident and comfortable with the subject matter.
-In most cases the existing course catalog has 3 or more data points which can be used to prevent misplacement of students in courses they have yet to prepare for, based on prio r performance.
-CLIDIECT COLLDC
+In most cases the existing course catalog has 3 or more data points which can be used to prevent misplacement of students in courses they have yet to prepare for, based on prior performance.

-SUBJECT COURSE NAME GRADE GUIDELINES FOR 2022-2023 Mathematics Geometry 9 Honors 9 Students must meet at least two of the following three criteria: 85% or higher in 8th grade Algebra I class; Lexile level of 1050 +; Teacher Recommendation Mathematics Algebra II Honors 10-11 Students must meet at least two of the following three criteria: 85% or higher in Geometry Honors/Geometry class; Lexile level of 1050 +; Teacher Recommendation Mathematics Precalculus Honors 11-12 Students must meet at least two of the following three criteria: 85% or higher in Algebra II Honors/Algebra II class; Lexile level of 1050 +; Teacher Recommendation Mathematics Precalculus 11-12 Students must meet at least two of the following three criteria: 80% or higher in Algebra II Honors/Algebra II class; Lexile level of 1050 +; Teacher Recommendation; Mathematics AP Calculus 12 Students must meet at least two of the following three criteria: 90% or higher in Precalculus Honors/Precalculus class; Lexile level of 1050 +; Teacher Recommendation Mathematics Calculus 12 Students must meet at least two of the following three criteria: 80% or higher in Precalculus Honors/Precalculus class; Lexile level of 1050 +; Teacher Recommendation Mathematics AP Computer Science 12 Students must meet at least two of the following three criteria:
+SUBJECT COURSE NAME GRADE GUIDELINES FOR 2023-2024 Mathematics Geometry 9 Honors 9 Students must meet at least two of the following three criteria: 85% or higher in 8th grade Algebra I Lexile level of 1050 +; Teacher Recommendation Mathematics 10-11 Students must meet at least two of Algebra II Honors the following three criteria: or higher in Geometry Honors/Geometry class; Lexile level of 1050 +; Teacher Recommendation 11-12 Mathematics Precalculus Honors Students must meet at least two of the following three criteria: or higher in Algebra Honors/Algebra II class; Lexile level of 1050 +; Teacher Recommendation Mathematics Precalculus 11-12 Students must meet at least two of the following three criteria: 80% or higher in Algebra Ш Honors/Algebra II class; Lexile level of 1050 +; Teacher Recommendation; Mathematics AP Calculus 12 Students must meet at least two of the following three criteria: 90% or higher in Precalculus Honors/Precalculus class; Lexile level of 1050 +; Teacher Recommendation Mathematics Calculus 12 Students must meet at least two of the following three criteria: 80% Precalculus higher in Honors/Precalculus class; Lexile level of 1050 +; Teacher Recommendation Mathematics 12 Students must meet at least two of AP Computer Science the following three criteria: